Tuning Fairness by Balancing Target Labels: Discussion and conclusion

-We have developed a machine learning framework which allows us to set a \emph{target rate} for a variety of fairness notions, including demographic parity, equalized odds, and equality of opportunity.
-For example, we can set the target true positive rate for equality of opportunity to be $0.6$ for different groups.
-This capability is unique to our approach and can be used as an intuitive mechanism to control the trade-off between fairness and accuracy.
-In contrast to other methods which rely on unintuitive parameters, such as covariance thresholds, to enforce fairness, our method enables more control over tuning fairness, by introducing control parameters that are understandable to the general public: true positive rates, false positive rates, and positive rates.
+Here, we have developed a machine learning framework which allows us to learn from an implicit balanced dataset, thus satisfying the two most popular notions of fairness \citep{verma2018fairness}, demographic parity (also known as \emph{avoiding disparate treatment}) and equality of opportunity (or \emph{avoiding disparate mistreatment}).
+Additionally, we indicate how to extend the framework to cover conditional demographic parity as well.
+The framework allows us to set a \emph{target rate} to control how the fairness constraint is realised.
+For example, we can set the target positive rate for demographic parity to be $0.6$ for different groups.
+Depending on the application, it can be important to specify whether non-discrimination ought to be achieved by more positive predictions or more negative predictions.
+This capability is unique to our approach and can be used as an intuitive mechanism to control the realisation of fairness.
 Our framework is general and will be applicable for sensitive variables with binary and multi-level values.
 The current work focuses on a single binary sensitive variable.
-For future work, we plan to extend the framework to allow the target labels to directly depend on input features.
-We can then model more complex biases in the labels and the inputs.
+Future work could extend our tuning approach to other fairness concepts like the closely related predictive parity group fairness~\citep{chouldechova2017fair} or individual fairness~\citep{dwork2012fairness}.